1985 in Japanese music: Music industry

 Fewer tapes and disks were produced in January 1985, than were produced in January 1984.

 Film and television

 The music of Sorekara and Tomo Yo, Shizuka Ni Nemure, by Shigeru Umebayashi, won the 40th Mainichi Film Award for Best Music.
 The music of Shokutaku No Nai Ie, Fire Festival and Ran (1985), by Tōru Takemitsu won the 9th Japan Academy Film Prize for Best Music (awarded in 1986).
 The music of Night on the Galactic Railroad is by Haruomi Hosono, and includes the theme song by Kaori Nakahara (Japanese: 中原香織).
+The music of the first Sukeban Deka television series includes the song Shiroi Honō by Yuki Saito.

 Video

 43% of LaserVision disk releases were music, and the most popular included "Off Course Budokan Concert".

 Composers and lyricists

 The highest selling composers were Kyōhei Tsutsumi, Hiroaki Serizawa and Tetsuji Hayashi.
 The highest selling lyricists were Masao Urino and Takashi Matsumoto.

 Overseas

 The album Thunder in the East by Loudness reached number 74 on the Billboard 200.